jwesters/Personal-Writing/Drafts/Weekly Songs.md

 		Is that supposed to be enough?

 	I never realized there was a music video for this song and just watched it... don't watch it.

+61. ["I Wish"](https://open.spotify.com/track/3LklW07tvdx2AHsgfi1Mng?si=a32d1d54f54a4b57).
+Skee-Lo (I Wish).
+This might be my laziest post as this is something I have already written.
+It was written for a university class I took in 2008.
+Here's the original post: (https://82muchf00d.wordpress.com/2008/04/07/whatever-happened-to-skee-lo/)

+      "It seems like almost everyone has got a shitty gift at one point in their lives.
+While my grandma has bought me some cds that surprised me (such as [Sublime’s self-titled album](http://en.wikipedia.org/wiki/Sublime_%28album%29)) she also had bought me a few cds which I initially thought were jokes.
+If you are reading this blog I’m pretty sure you know the album is [Skee-lo’s](http://en.wikipedia.org/wiki/Skee-lo#I_Can.27t_Stop) “I Wish”.

+      I remember not minding the song when it came out but the rest of the album is horrible.
+It’s almost like a parody of a rap album.
+It seems like Skee-lo hasn’t done much since this album came out in 1995.
+He released an album in 2000 and that’s about it.
+Maybe I’m being optimistic but I think Skee-lo’s busy in the studio crafting what he believes to be the next “[Pet Sounds](http://en.wikipedia.org/wiki/Pet_sounds)“.
+It’s more likely that it will have more in common with “[Metal Machine Music](http://en.wikipedia.org/wiki/Metal_Machine_Music)” though."

+	  Back to now-my original post was a bit vicious and I did ask for a cd single of this album as a gift as I truly liked the song.
+The reason this song stands out for me is for the comments I received from the above blog post.
+I've never posted anything online before where in the feedback I've been asked to fellate rappers and been called the n-word (I am Caucasian).

+	  Here are the [comments](https://82muchf00d.wordpress.com/2008/04/07/whatever-happened-to-skee-lo/#comments).
+Please note that I am providing a trigger warning for these comments; not because of the language but because I might anger you for making fun of Skee-lo.